vault12/glow/README.md

 # Glow [![Build Status](https://travis-ci.org/vault12/glow.svg?branch=master)](https://travis-ci.org/vault12/glow)
 Glow is a reference client library for interacting with [Zax](https://github.com/vault12/zax), a [NaCl-based Cryptographic Relay](https://s3-us-west-1.amazonaws.com/vault12/zax_infogfx.jpg).
 You can read the full technical specification [here](http://bit.ly/nacl_relay_spec).
 This reference implementation is in [CoffeeScript](http://coffeescript.org).
 We will add links to other implementations in different languages as they become available.

+## Version 4.0 Update
+Glow 4.0 introduces support for Zax 2.0 [file exchange api](https://github.com/vault12/zax/wiki/Zax-2.0-File-Commands).
+Full documentation is avaiable [here](https://github.com/vault12/zax/blob/master/README.md)

 ## Test Dashboard
  Glow powers a test [Dashboard](https://github.com/vault12/zax-dash) app to provide user-friendly access point to given relay internal mailboxes.
-We maintain live [Test Server](https://zax_test.vault12.com) that runs our latest build.
+We maintain live [Test Server](https://z.vault12.com) that runs our latest build.
 For testing purposes expiration on that relay is set for 30 minutes.

 ## Installation
 Glow can be easily installed via `npm`, which is included when you install [Node.js](https://nodejs.org/).